Long-Term Finance And BNDES Tapering In Brazil

 Government occupies a peculiar position in Brazil's long-term finance.
 On one side, public debt is a major absorber of the private sector demand for long-term assets.
 The asset management industry has over 70% of assets allocated to government bonds, instead of providing funding to the private sector (Chart 1).
 Corporate bonds represent less than 3% of its assets under management, while equities only 8.5%.
 In this sense, government bonds absorb a vast share of domestic savings and financial wealth.

-Chart 1 - Brazilian Asset Management Industry: Assets Under Management (Jan/2017)
+Chart 1 - Brazilian Asset Management Industry: Assets Under Management (January 2017)

 Bloating the BNDES balance sheet was part of the aggressive expansionary fiscal policy pursued by the Brazilian government in 2009-2014 (Canuto, 2016b).
 After making a countercyclical fiscal move in response to the first round of spillovers from the global financial crisis, which included the use of BNDES to supply subsidized credit, among other fiscal and quasi-fiscal stimuli, the government kept the expansionary stance even as the economy started to show signs of overheating (Canuto, Cavallari and Reis, 2013a) (Canuto, Cavallari and Reis, 2013b).
-Structural factors were then already leading to low private investments and slower sustainable growth trends, whilethe government attempted a subsidy-led shortcut to a new growth path, the result of which was mainly fiscal deterioration (Canuto, 2016c).
+Structural factors were then already leading to low private investments and slower sustainable growth trends, while the government attempted a subsidy-led shortcut to a new growth path, the result of which was mainly fiscal deterioration (Canuto, 2016c).
 Falling tax revenues and rising public spending during the deep GDP downfall from mid-2014 onwards led to a deterioration of the public debt dynamics.

 A first pre-condition for replacing the current pattern of long-term finance with rising private-to-private long-term finance flows will be a combination of lower absorption of private financial savings by the public debt and lower real interest rates paid by public bonds.
 Even with the constitutional amendment establishing a public spending cap in real terms approved by Congress last year, and assuming a range of levels for a few parameters, including potential GDP growth, debt-to-GDP ratios will start to decline only after several years ahead and not before topping around 90% (Chart 2) (Canuto, 2016a).
 In fact, Brazil's fiscal deficit was 9.2% of GDP in the 12 months up to last March.

-Chart 2 - Spending cap, public sector primary balances and debt dynamics
+Chart 2 - Spending cap, public sector primary balances, and debt dynamics

-Return rates on private assets must compete with-and must offer a premium above-real interest rates paid by public bonds, which have been abnormally high in Brazil.
-Currently short-term real interest rates paid by the government debt have hovered around 5% a year.
+Return rates on private assets must compete with - and must offer a premium above - real interest rates paid by public bonds, which have been abnormally high in Brazil.
+Currently, short-term real interest rates paid by the government debt have hovered around 5% a year.

 One major reason behind Brazil's high floors of domestic interest rates lies in the country's risk premium being well above the average of other emerging markets, which is transmitted to domestic markets.
 The negative feedback loop between the fiscal trajectory and risk premium can only be closed through a sustained fiscal adjustment.

 In addition to the risk premium, some factors have curtailed the effectiveness of monetary policy in the recent past, leading to a relation between inflation and interest rates with the latter at levels higher than would have been in the absence of those factors.
 For example, the effects of monetary policy were constrained by a sizable earmarked credit outstanding.
 These operations suffer near zero influence from policy interest rates.
 In other words, regulations based on a wide range of rationalities determine how the banking sector allocates a share of available resources with a distant connection to the monetary policy.
-While monetary policy had to fight high inflation through higher policy rates, credit supply from BNDES and other earmarked lines kept increasing.
+While monetary policy had to fight high inflation through higher policy rates, credit supply from BNDES, and other earmarked lines kept increasing.
 Indeed, data suggest that increasing BNDES lending-to-GDP ratio led policy real interest rates to be higher over 2004-14 than what would necessarily be otherwise (de Bolle, 2015).

-That quasi-autonomous-and often uncoordinated-earmarked credit supply source had an important role in the Brazilian credit boom after the global crisis, while non-earmarked banking credit was relatively stable and policy rates kept high (Chart 3) (Canuto, 2017a).
+That quasi-autonomous - and often uncoordinated - earmarked credit supply source had an important role in the Brazilian credit boom after the global crisis, while non-earmarked banking credit was relatively stable and policy rates kept high (Chart 3) (Canuto, 2017a).
 The government-driven credit expansion had nonetheless an insignificant effect on investment for publicly traded firms over 2004-12 (Bonomo et al, 2015).
 Moreover, a distortionary allocation resulted from such policy guidance, as it was mostly driven by rent-seeking behavior and adverse selection.

 Chart 3 - Brazil: Outstanding Credit to Non-Financial Sector (% of GDP)